mauro7inf/offtonic-audioplayer/README.md

 #### `isAudioComponent` — *boolean* (optional) — default `false`
 Indicates that the property must be an `AudioComponent` instance rather than, say, a number.
 If the value for the property is a number, it will be turned into a `ConstantGenerator` audio component that outputs the number, and if it is a string, it will be turned into a `Note` audio component that turns the string into a number via the component's `tuning`.

+#### `isComponentArray` — *boolean* (optional) — default `false`
+Indicates that a property is an array of values to be individually created as `Component` instances (if appropriate).
+If you pass an array to a property without `isComponentArray` set to `true`, the contents of the array will not be processed in any way, including any objects that would otherwise get created as `Component`s.
+Setting this to `true` will instead create any `Component`s that need to be created.
+Strings in the array will be interpreted as `Note`s.